rootstrap/django-drip-campaigns/docs/source/content/features.rst

 IMPORTANT: We use Celery 5.0.x that supports Django 1.11 LTS or newer versions.

-If you need to use celery it can be configured in the same way you just need to add the following key ``CELERY_ENABLED``:
+If you need to use celery it can be configured in the same way you just need to add the following key ``SCHEDULER`` setted as ``"CELERY"``:

 .. code-block:: python